Dry rot treatment: Criticisms of the orthodox approach

 Proponents of the environmental approach argue that the drastic action of the orthodox approach is in line with the popular misconception that dry rot is extremely difficult to eradicate.
-Conversely, they would claim that it is not unusually resilient and is in fact very environmentally sensitive.
+Conversely, they would claim that it is not unusually resilient and is in fact environmentally sensitive.
 Indeed, this environmental sensitivity may account for why it is so unsuccessful in the wild and may be used against it when encountered in buildings.

 Perhaps the most criticised aspect of the orthodox approach is the practice of wall irrigation.
 As stated above, this entails introducing large quantities of water-based fungicide into the building fabric.
 But this is at a time when the primary concern should be to dry the building out.

 Excessive water content in the wall will also cause a high risk of efflorescence of salts out of the wall as it dries, thereby damaging plaster and other finishes.
 Any such salts deposited on the wall surface may contain the fungicide used in the treatment, thereby creating a potential health hazard.

 The ability of irrigation to kill all the fungus within the wall is also questionable, as thorough penetration of the fungicide throughout a non-homogeneous wall is unlikely, resulting in patchy treatment.
 Case studies have been cited where dry rot has emerged from walls that had previously been "sterilised" by irrigation—in one case, from a wall that had been treated twice before.

 It is questionable whether it is necessary to take steps to kill the fungus within the wall at all as the fungal strands are not causing damage to the masonry itself.
 Instead, they are merely passing through the wall in search of more timber to attack.
 The "toxic box" technique, as described above, confines the irrigation to the perimeter of the wall.
 Even the toxic box method has been found to be of limited use.
 The doubts about complete penetration of any masonry remain, so it is questionable whether a complete barrier of treated material can be formed around the edge of the wall.

 The orthodox approach requires that all timbers left in place are protected by the application of a preservative fungicide.
 As with masonry, it is not easy to achieve full penetration of the timber.
 The penetration of surface sprays and conventional pastes is severely compromised by high moisture levels in wood.
 Injection techniques do force fluid within the timber, but distribution throughout the entire piece of wood can be patchy.
 The use of boron/glycol preservatives do show improved penetration.

 Another criticism of the orthodox approach is the sheer amount of building fabric that is removed and the consequent amount of remedial work and disruption to the use of the building.
 Wall irrigation requires the drilling of a large number of holes into masonry.